Parliamentary.ai

 Overview

 This bill grants the British Library Board the power to borrow money.
-Currently, this power is prohibited, and this legislation removes that restriction, enabling the Library to secure funding for its operations and projects.
+Currently, the British Library is prohibited from borrowing, but this legislation removes that restriction, enabling the library to fund projects and operations through loans.

 Description